Yale-DMAC/dmac_data_docs/workflows/oxygen_project_overview.md

 3. Excel-to-EAD

 Okay, so this is one of our most-used transformations.
 This transformation can be used to transform an Excel spreadsheet into an EAD container list that can be imported into ArchivesSpace.
-Please review the documentation about this workflow here: https://guides.library.yale.edu/c.php?g=296249&p=4694565#s-lg-box-8371614.
+Please review the documentation about this workflow [here](https://guides.library.yale.edu/c.php?g=296249&p=4694565#s-lg-box-8371614).
 This documentation also covers the next two transformation scenarios, as well.

 3. Excel/EAD-to-PDF-preview